-As required by the state of Indiana, health screenings will be conducted with all students in the grade levels shown on the schedule below.
-The screenings will be conducted during the first semester of each school year.
+As required by the state of Indiana, health screenings will be conducted with all students.
+The screenings will be conducted during each school year.
 If a parent does not wish for his/her child to be screened, please notify the speech pathologist/health care professional at the beginning of the school year.

-Speech & Hearing Screening: Students in kindergarten, 1st grade, 4th grade, 7th grade, 10th grade and students who transferred into the school corporation, and students receiving special education will have their speech &/or hearing during the fall semester of the school year by district speech-language pathologists.
-IN 511 IAC 7-41-8 IC 20-34-3-14
+Hearing Screening: Students in 10th grade and students who transferred into LHS will have their speech &/or hearing screen during the school year.